max-y-huang/desktop-start-page/README.md

 1. Install and run [Übersicht](http://tracesof.net/uebersicht/).
 2. In the menu bar, under the Übersicht icon, click **Open Widgets Folder**.
-3. Put the contents from `/widget` into the folder.
+3. Move the contents in `/widgets` into the Übersicht widgets folder.
 4. (Optional) In the menu bar, under the Übersicht icon, click **Preferences...** and check **Launch Übersicht when I login**.